-Treat your journey like an extended day out.
-Bring what you normally would – a few changes of clothes, wipes, spare pacifier (if applicable), comforter, extra diapers – then add a few extra diapers (always add a few extra!).
+Treat your journey like an extended day out or road trip.
+Bring what you normally would – a few changes of clothes, wet wipes, spare pacifier (if applicable), comforter, extra diapers – then add a few extra diapers (always add a few extra!).
 Also bring an extra set of clothes for yourself because, as we know, baby’s messes become our messes very easily.

 When it comes to milk feeds during the flight, be aware that many babies will go off their usual feeding schedule and that’s fine – breastfeeding or formula feeding on demand during the flight (and in the early days of the holiday through the jetlag period) is the easiest option.
 Breastfeeding mums need to make sure they drink enough water.
 Take an empty bottle or flask with you and get the crew to fill your bottle.